 The Master Plan Committee Survey has been completed with the results provided below.

-From the Office of the Tax Collector - The second issue of tax bills have been mailed out and are due on December 30, 2013.
+From the Office of the Tax Collector - The first issue of tax bills have been mailed out and are due on July 10, 2014.
 If you have not received yours, please contact our office.

 Consumer Confidence Report 2014 - Carroll Water Works - This year's water report is available here online and also available at the Town Hall.
 They will also be mailed out to each water customer in the 2nd quarter water bill which will go out at the end of June or beginning of July.

 Dog Licenses are In! - All dogs must be licensed by April 30, 2014.
 Please present current rabies certificates at time of registration.

 Spayed or Neutered $6.50